richsmith92/LookListenRead/README.md

 ## Usage

-Open a webpage, enter the speaking mode with `Ctrl+Enter` and double click on text where you want to start reading. `Space` to pause/resume and `Esc` to exit the speaking mode.
+Open a webpage, right click where you want to start reading, and select **Start speaking here** from the context menu.
+Alternatively, enter the speaking mode with `Ctrl+Enter` and double click on text where you want to start. `Space` to pause/resume and `Esc` to exit the speaking mode.

 The webpage text is split into HTML text nodes, and by default new text node is created for each sentence.
 HTML elements like bold text or hyperlinks have their own text nodes, so they are treated as separate sentences.